Philippic

 A philippic (//fɪˈlɪpɪk//) is a fiery, damning speech, or tirade, delivered to condemn a particular political actor.
 The term is most famously associated with two noted orators of the ancient world: Demosthenes of ancient Athens and Cicero of ancient Rome.
 The term itself is derived from Demosthenes's speeches in 351 BC denouncing the imperialist ambitions of Philip of Macedon, which later came to be known as The Philippics.

 Greece

 The original "philippics" were delivered by Demosthenes, an Athenian statesman and orator in Classical Greece, who delivered several attacks on Philip II of Macedon in the 4th century BC.
-Experts have questioned his intentions behind the philippics.

 A First, Second, and Third Philippic have been ascribed to Demosthenes.
 A Fourth Philippic is also extant, but is of disputed authorship.